fatiando/verde/data/README.md

 * `baja-california-bathymetry.csv.xz`: Bathymetry data from Baja California.
   This is the GMT tutorial data `@tut_ship.xyz` stored in CSV format and `xz` compressed.
+* `rio-de-janeiro-magnetic.csv.xz`: Total-field magnetic anomaly data from the northwestern part of an airborne survey of Rio de Janeiro, Brazil, conducted in 1978.
+Columns are longitude, latitude, total field anomaly (nanoTesla), and observation height above the ellipsoid (meters).
+The anomaly is calculated with respect to the IGRF field at the center of the survey area at 500 m altitude for the year 1978.3.
+This dataset was cropped from the original survey, made available by the Geological Survey of Brazil (CPRM) through their [GEOSGB portal](http://geosgb.cprm.gov.br/).
+See the original data for more processing information.